-For PERS-DCRP Plan members are vesting is immediate for participant's contributions and attributable income.
+For PERS-DCRP Plan, members are vested immediately for participant's contributions and attributable income.
 Member's must have 5 years of membership to become eligible for the employer's contributions to individual accounts and attributable income.

 Member's Highest Average Compensation (HAC)